lacchain/besu-pro-testnet/PERMISSIONING_PROCESS.md

 1. Become a partner of the LACChain Alliance.
 2. Read, understand and agree with the [Terms and Conditions for Writer Nodes for LACChain Test Networks](https://github.com/lacchain/pantheon-network/blob/master/TERMS_AND_COND_WRITER_NODE.md) that includes the Privacy Policy, and the Forbidden Use Cases as annexes.
 3. Fill the [Node Agreement](https://github.com/lacchain/besu-network/blob/master/NODE_AGREEMENT.md) and send it signed to info@lacchain.net.
-4. Follow the [instructions](https://github.com/lacchain/pantheon-network/blob/master/README.md) to deploy a validator node.
-4. Fill the [Registration Agreement for Validator Nodes](https://github.com/lacchain/pantheon-network/blob/master/AGREEMENT_VAL_NODE.md), and send us the enode you get at the end of the process to info@lacchain/net to permission your node.
+4. Follow the [instructions](https://github.com/lacchain/pantheon-network/blob/master/README.md) to deploy a validator node, and send us the enode you get at the end of the process to info@lacchain/net to permission your node.